 With the proper growing medium, all your cannabis plants need now is water.
 However, you still have to be careful while watering your plants.
 It is best to water sparingly so that the soil is moist but not soggy to the extent of triggering runoff.
 When a lot of water flows out of your grow containers, you're washing away many of those useful nutrients found in your organic super soil.

 That's why it is essential to pay attention to the amount of water you give your plants.
-Use a watering can (a Pot for Pot always provides one) and check your soil first.
+Use a watering can and check your soil first.
 Simply sticking your finger up to the first knuckle inside the soil can help identify how dry the soil mix's top layer is.
 If the soil is dry to that point, carefully water your plants.
 Look for any runoff at the bottom of the container.
 Wait a day or two before watering again.